List of Mighty Morphin Power Rangers characters: Lord Zedd

 Eventually, Zedd realizes the warning Rita had given him was true and he was having the same difficulties in defeating the Rangers as she had experienced.
-In retaliation, he brought forth his personal Zord, a large serpentine named Serpenterra.
-Despite the large Zord's advantage against the Thunder Zords, it had a serious flaw in using too much of its energy, which infuriated Zedd to no end.
-He attempts to find an infinite power source for Serpenterra to no avail.
-Soon it came time for Zedd's Centennial Energy Recharge and while he undergoes it, Rita makes a secret return for revenge against him.
+In retaliation, he brought forth his personal Zord, a colossal serpentine dragon-esque machine named Serpentera.
+Despite the large Zord's advantage against the Thunder Zords, its intense energy needs prevented it from destroying them or the Rangers, which infuriated Zedd to no end.
+Zedd attempted to find an infinite power source for Serpentera over the course of the series to no avail.
+During this time, Zedd revealed that he and Zordon somehow 'maintained' the existence of the Morphin Grid, and were opposite ends of its energy spectrum.
+However Zedd occasionally required a period of rest in order to refresh his powers, a process which would take roughly a century of rest to properly bring him back to his full strength.
+Zedd's Centennial Energy Recharge, set to take place during the Rangers' lifetime, left him vulnerable to Rita when she made a secret return to the moon, where she set about attempting to use a love potion to gain control over Zedd as revenge for her banishment.
 Upon awakening under the love potion, Zedd immediately fell in love with Rita much to her delight, and proposed to her.
-However, the love potion did not work as Rita hoped; she planned to turn Zedd sycophantic to her under the potion, but somehow he remains in control and attempted to dominate over Rita as a commanding husband.
+However, the love potion did not work as Rita hoped; she planned to turn Zedd sycophantic to her under the potion, but somehow, he remains in control and attempted to dominate over Rita as a commanding husband.
 He even wants Rita to produce heirs for him, much to her hysterical outrage and leading her to order Finster to work on an antidote.
 After their wedding, they often bickered with each other when failing to overcome one another but remained together.
 Zedd became less serious about defeating the Rangers and more focused on his life with Rita, while Rita remains determined to defeat them with Zedd's aid.
 In time, Rita was unknowingly falling in love with Zedd too and accepts her status as his wife and co-leader to their minions.

 With Zedd and Rita side by side, the Rangers' battles were more difficult.
-Zedd and Rita's schemes together included creating a clone of the evil Tommy and sending the Rangers back into the past.
-Zedd also had a rivalry against Count Dregon.
-When his wife's brother, Rito Revolto, arrived on the moon (even with Tengas and a Vampirus as gifts) Lord Zedd was disgusted by the skeleton's stupidity and would bellow with rage every time Rito called him "Ed".
+Zedd and Rita's schemes together included creating a mind controlled clone of Tommy who was armed with a fully functioning Green Power Coin and Morpher and sending the Rangers back into the past.
+Zedd was also revealed to have had a rivalry with another cosmic villain named Count Dregon.
+When his wife's brother, Rito Revolto, arrived on the moon (bringing the Tengu warriors and a Vampirus as wedding gifts) Lord Zedd was disgusted by the skeleton's stupidity and would bellow with rage every time Rito called him "Ed".
 Rita's love potion was eventually removed from Zedd after Goldar used the antidote on him.
-However, to everyone's surprise, Zedd loved Rita on his own; his devotion to his wife was genuine from the start, and thus explaining why Rita had difficulty controlling him due to his love for her being based on free will; the antidote merely caused momentary vertigo when used on him.
-During the Pink Ranger fiasco when Zedd had her held hostage to force the Rangers to use the Shogun Zords in his service, Lord Zedd battled Tommy personally to keep him from saving Kimberly from an alternate dimension.
-This marked the only time that Zedd had battled a Ranger personally, proving himself quite capable of holding his own, a trait passed down to his son in later years.
-Though Zedd easily gained the upper hand against the White Ranger, Tommy used Saba to shatter Zedd's Z-Staff, forcing him to retreat.
+However, to everyone's surprise, Zedd loved Rita on his own; his devotion to his wife was genuine.